s3nt1n3lz21/BaldursGateAI/README.md

 !StateCheck(Myself,STATE_SILENCED)
 CheckStatLT(Myself,50,SPELLFAILUREMAGE)

+#### Similar Spells

+There are several spells that a Cleric and Mage have that are similar.
+This table lists those spells and their differences.
+Most of the time the cleric version of a buff spell is better or can be cast at a lower level and its best to leave the casting of those spells to the Cleric.

 #### Attack Inbetween Actions

 Using a normal melee or ranged attack does not count as an action.
 You can only perform one action per round (6 seconds) and so we use a normal attack inbetween actions instead of standing still doing nothing before our next action.
 We implement this by using a timer.
 When we perform an action we start a 6 second timer and check that the timer has expired first before trying to perform another action.